soteris/starter-academic-personal-website/content/publication/demetriou-codrive-2018/index.md

   not require stationary landmarks or 3D maps.
 We empirically evaluate CoDrive which is shown to achieve a 90% and a 30% reduction in cumulative GPS error for legacy and sensor-rich cars respectively, while preserving the shape of the traffic.
-publication: '*IEEE INFOCOM 2018 - IEEE Conference on Computer Communications*'
+publication: "*IEEE Conference on Computer Communications (IEEE INFOCOM '18)*"
 doi: 10.1109/INFOCOM.2018.8486281
 ---